d-asensio/cabify-shopping-cart/README.md

 ### App state

 The app is responsible for handling the user input and updating the state that **can be derived from that input without applying any business logic**.
-The business logic is instead handled by the checkout class.
+The business logic is instead managed by the checkout class.

 Here you can differentiate the parts of the app: